Effie Stroud Frazier ’31

 Stroud graduated with a B.A. in English from CC in 1931, only the third black woman to do so.
 She finished less than one GPA percentage point below cum laude status, and — despite this disappointment — looked forward to a shining future.
 She wanted to teach, to offer opportunities to students like herself.

 However, no teaching jobs came.
 Despite a degree and a teaching certificate, Stroud only found work cleaning the college president’s house.
-Once again, Henry Sachs stepped in, funding her second bachelor’s degree at Hampden University, this time in library science — a relatively new field at the time.
+Once again, Henry Sachs stepped in, funding her second bachelor’s degree at Hampton Institute (now Hampton University), this time in library science — a relatively new field at the time.
 Putting her degree to use, Stroud moved to New York City and worked at the 135th Street Branch Library in Harlem, meeting and collaborating with black artists, writers, and Harlem community members including W.E.B.
 Du Bois, Langston Hughes, Countee Cullen, and Claude McKay.

 She served the New York public school system as a teacher of librarianship, and eventually became the supervisor for all public school libraries across the entire city.
 Beyond her teaching and librarianship, Stroud was a community activist who chaired the cleanup project of a six-block mall area in Riverdale-on-Hudson — work that earned her first place in the “Citizens of New York” awards for her efforts to beautify a public place.

 Stroud retired from her library duties in 1973, and returned to Colorado Springs in 1978, where some of her family still remained.
 She continued to volunteer as a librarian for the First Presbyterian Church until her death in 1994.